Data model

 device_source_id int unsigned Link to the source_id

-device_dest_id int unsigned Lnk to the destination id
+device_dest_id int unsigned Link to the destination id

 crypted tinyint(1) The flow is encrypted (1=yes, O=no)

-bidirectional tinyint(1) The flow is bydirectional (1=yes, O=no)
+bidirectional tinyint(1) The flow is bidirectional (1=yes, O=no)

 created_at timestamp Date of creation